tovrstra/basic-physics/README.md

 This tutorial is written by Toon Verstraelen at [Ghent University](https://www.ugent.be/).

-# The Basics of Scientific Computation in an IPython Jupyter Notebook
+# The Basics of Scientific Computing in an IPython Jupyter Notebook

-You can use the demonstration notebook in two ways.
+You can use the demo notebook in two ways.

 1. Run the `index.ipynb` notebook with Google Colab at the following URL: